 Greek Americans have one more reason to be proud on the Fourth of July each year because they don’t only celebrate America’s Independence Day, but also the great influence of Hellenism on the birth of the American nation.

-The ideas and practices that we celebrate on Fourth of July and that led to the development of the American democratic republic after 1776 owe a debt to the ancient civilization of Greece.
+The ideas and practices that are celebrated on Fourth of July and that led to the development of the American democratic republic after 1776 owe a debt to the ancient civilization of Greece.

 All of America’s founding fathers had studied ancient Greek philosophers’ texts, drawing inspiration about morals, ethics, and the sense of independence, all fundamental principles of a democratic society.

-Aristotle (384-322 BC) also wrote about the separation of powers as a crucial element in a republic.
+Aristotle also wrote about the separation of powers as a crucial element in a republic.

 Fourth of July: American Independence and Ancient Greece